ipfs-inactive/website/content/docs/commands.md

 DESCRIPTION

   ipfs pubsub sub subscribes to messages on a given topic.

   This is an experimental feature.
 It is not intended in its current state to be used in a production environment.

   To use, the daemon must be run with '--enable-pubsub-experiment'.

+  This command outputs data in the following encodings:
+    * "json"
+  (Specified by the "--encoding" or "--enc" flag)
 ```

 ## ipfs refs